Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Add up to five columns

-When we think of an emergency striking—a severe storm or earthquake, for example—we often imagine ourselves at home, where (hopefully) we have a disaster-preparedness kit on hand and a well-rehearsed disaster plan laid out.
+When we think of an emergency striking—a severe storm or hurricane, for example—we often imagine ourselves at home, where (hopefully) we have a disaster-preparedness kit on hand and a well-rehearsed disaster plan laid out.

 If you’re hardcore into the outdoors—and we know that describes a good portion of our Mountain House community—there are certainly other items you might want to include in your DIY car emergency kit.